prediktech/smarti-docs/docs/jobs/manage-status-workflows.md

 ## Status Workflows
 Accessed via the Settings menu

-Settings -> Status and Workflows -> Status Workflows
+_Settings -> Status and Workflows -> Status Workflows_

 ![Image](../assets/screenshots/jobs/statusWorkflows.png)

 From this page you are able to add new workflows, view and copy base workflows, edit and delete custom workflows.

-**Note that base workflows are unable to be edited.**
+> Note that base workflows are unable to be edited.

+For more information on the base/core workflows, see [Base Workflow Descriptions](/jobs/base-workflows.html).